 Medications for GERD

-- Over-the-counter medications, such as antacids, can help reduce the painful burning in your chest and throat, but if you find yourself taking antacids for more than two weeks, you should talk with your doctor.
+- Over-the-counter antacids can help reduce the painful burning in your chest and throat but are for short-term use.
+Long-term use can cause problems.
+If you find yourself taking antacids for more than two weeks, you should talk with your doctor.

 Surgery for GERD

 For some people, lifestyle changes and medications are not enough, and the final solution may be surgery.